gabrielh-muniz/personal-blog/src/content/blog/002_firebase_auth_react.md

 This helper provides a function for making authenticated request from the React app to the backend server.

 - `getIdToken()` gets the current user's Firebase ID token (a JWT).
 This token proves the user is authenticated and can be verified by the backend.
 - `fetchWithAuth(endpoint, options)` is a wrapper around the standard `fetch` function.
-It automatically attaches the user's ID token as a Bearer toekn in the `Authorization` header, so the backend can verify the request is from an authenticated user.
+It automatically attaches the user's ID token as a Bearer token in the `Authorization` header, so the backend can verify the request is from an authenticated user.

 Whenever the frontend needs to talk with the backend (e.g. to fetch user data or save something), you want to make sure only authenticated users can do so.
 This helper ensures every request includes the user's ID token, so your backend can check if the request is allowed.